AIA Billing by Trade

+What changes is the story behind the numbers.
 Electrical billing breaks one way.
 HVAC breaks another.
-Plumbing, roofing, concrete, and drywall all create different billing pressure points.
-The form may be the same, but the billing story is not.
+Plumbing, roofing, concrete, and drywall each create different review questions.

 Why AIA Billing Problems Change by Trade

 On paper, contractor billing looks standardized.
-You have the contract amount, previous billing, current billing, materials presently stored, retainage, and balance to finish.
-But in real life, those numbers behave differently depending on the work.
+You have a contract amount, previous billing, current billing, materials presently stored, retainage, and balance to finish.
+But in the field, those numbers behave differently depending on the work.

 That is because each trade creates its own pressure points:

-- Electrical jobs often create line-item drift because too many details are moving at once
+- Electrical jobs often create line-item drift because many details are moving at once.

 The result is the same across all six trades: a pay app that feels “close enough” internally often does not feel clean enough to the reviewer.
 Once that happens, questions start, revisions start, and payment slows down.